folio-org/mod-ncip/README.md

    }'
 ```

 In Trillium, the configurations are automatically moved to mod-settings (https://github.com/folio-org/mod-settings) during the upgrade.
-The are now grouped by the agency id (formerly stored in the 'configName').
-Details:

 - scope should always be 'mod-ncip'<br>